cartercanedy/rawdog/README.md

 ## Why not use [`dnglab`](https://github.com/dnglab/dnglab)?

-`dnglab convert` is extremely versatile, but the inability to format the resulting converted DNG filenames is a dealbreaker coming from using Lightroom RAW import tooling.

-`rawbit`'s superpower is the ability to inspect the metadata of the file being converted into the filename of the converted DNG, making batch image processing that much easier to manage without expensive and proprietary software.

-`rawbit` actually uses the same RAW image processing library that was created by the maker of `dnglab`, named `rawler`.
+`dnglab convert` is extremely versatile and robust, but my main motivation for developing `rawbit` was to enable a more flexible batch DNG conversion/import workflow with entirely free (as in freedom) software enabling it.

-I owe a huge thanks to the DNGLab team for their awesome work that made this project possible.
+This project utilizes the same library that powers DNGLab, so I owe a huge thanks to the DNGLab/Rawler team for their awesome work that made this project possible.

 ## Special thanks

 [DNGLab/Rawler](https://github.com/dnglab/dnglab/blob/main/rawler): Rust-native RAW image manipulation tools from the ground-up
-[rayon](https://github.com/rayon-rs/rayon): For making fearless concurrency a peice of cake
+[rayon](https://github.com/rayon-rs/rayon)/[tokio](https://github.com/tokio-rs/tokio): For making fearless concurrency a peice of cake
 [Adam Perkowski](https://github.com/adamperkowski): Contributing CI and package manager support